 Martin Estrada, US Attorney for the Central District of California, will deliver the Caruso School’s commencement address.
-Estrada serves as the US Attorney for the Central District of California, the second-largest US Attorney’s Office in the nation.
-He oversees litigation regarding national security, public corruption, narcotics trafficking, civil rights violations, cybercrime, and terrorism, among other criminal and civil cases.
-Previously Estrada was a partner at Munger, Tolles & Olson LLP and an adjunct professor at Loyola Marymount University.
+As the US Attorney for the second-largest US Attorney’s Office in the nation, Estrada oversees litigation regarding national security, public corruption, narcotics trafficking, civil rights violations, cybercrime, and terrorism, among other criminal and civil cases.
+Previously, Estrada was a partner at Munger, Tolles & Olson LLP and an adjunct professor at Loyola Marymount University.
 He earned a bachelor of arts from the University of California, Irvine, in 1998 and his juris doctor from Stanford University in 2002.

 Brittany N. Winters